 - Parents: Parents (or other guardians) may be held responsible for vehicle accidents caused by their minor children.

 Some states have exceptions to these situations.
 For example, if someone steals a car, then the owner (including a business owner) may not be responsible for injuries caused by the car thief.

 Note: Third-party accident claims can also refer to which insurance company a person submits accident claims to.
-In vehicle accidents, a third-party claim is submitted by the injured person to the other person’s insurance company.
-Rules about which insurance drivers should submit claims depend on whether the state where the accident occurred is an at-fault state or no-fault state.Get a free case review from experienced attorneys Were you in a vehicle accident?
+In vehicle accidents, a third-party claim is submitted by the injured person to the other person's insurance company.
+Rules about which insurance drivers should submit claims depend on whether the state where the accident occurred is an at-fault state or no-fault state.Get a free case review from our experienced attorneys Were you in a vehicle accident?

 Third-Party Premises Liability